matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

 authorized.

-> Servers should not send belated target events to clients if their redaction was found to be authentic, as clients were not made aware of the redaction.
+> Servers should not send belated target events to clients if their redaction was found to be in effect, as clients were not made aware of the redaction.
   That fact is also used to simply ignore unauthorized targets and send the events to clients normally.